 Journalism is an ideal career for those interested in gathering, reporting and analyzing information — and putting that information into an entertaining, easily understood format.
 It is a competitive field that has changed dramatically over the last few years and is expected to continue changing as new technology is introduced.

 Journalists play a vital role in how the public perceives local, national and international events.
 Careers in journalism require people who are independent, flexible, creative and highly innovative.
 Successful journalists are exceptional writers who are highly motivated and detail oriented.

-Competition for jobs is fierce in large metropolitan and national newspapers, broadcast stations and networks and magazines.
+Competition for jobs is fierce in large metropolitan and national newspapers, broadcast stations, networks, and magazines.
 Talented writers who can handle highly specialized scientific or technical subjects will have an advantage and St. John’s can provide you with that advantage.

 36 Credits from the following courses:

-And: Modern Foreign Language/Cultural Studies: 6 Credits from any second language
+And SIX Credits in Modern Foreign Language/Cultural Studies from any second language

 The Bachelor of Science Degree Program in Journalism prepares students for success in this exciting field by helping them to meet these critical objectives:

 Journalism students also gain an academic and professional edge by joining any of St. John's more than 180 student clubs and organizations.
 Clubs that may be of special interest to Journalism majors include these: